-- Burnside's traffic analysis of collisions between 2018-2022 of the 28 collisions found: - Rear end collisions were the most common, with 11 occurrences (39%), followed by single motor vehicle collisions, with 10 occurrences (36%) - Three of the 10 single motor vehicle collisions involved an animal - Approaching, angle, and sideswept had three (11%), two (7%), and two (7%) occurrences, respectively - Short and Medium term improvements are being implemented at the intersection of Powerline Road West and Highway 52.
-The Municipal Class Environmental Assessment will focus on the long term or major improvements.
+- Rear end collisions were the most common, with 11 occurrences (39%), followed by single motor vehicle collisions, with 10 occurrences (36%) - Three of the 10 single motor vehicle collisions involved an animal - Approaching, angle, and sideswept had three (11%), two (7%), and two (7%) occurrences, respectively

+• Short and Medium term operational improvements have been implemented in the vicinity of Highway 52 and Powerline Road West and more are planned for 2025.
+The Municipal Class Environmental Assessment will focus on the Long term major capital improvements.